IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

 - A brief overview of the scenario.
 - Any pre-requisite or setup steps necessary for the scenario to work in the demonstration environment.
 - A list of queries and sample output that illustrate the scenario using {{offering.name}}.
-- Any clean-up steps that should be performed for the scenario.
+- Any cleanup steps that should be performed for the scenario.

 !!! warning "Responses from the virtual assistant may change"